enasequence/read_docs/faq/third_party_tools.rst

   detail.
 DOI: https://doi.org/10.1093/bioinformatics/btaa209

-`ENA upload cli <https://github.com/usegalaxy-eu/ena-upload-cli>`_ This command line tool (CLI) allows easy submission of data and respective metadata to the European Nucleotide Archive (ENA) using tabular files or an excel spreadsheet.
+`ENA upload cli <https://github.com/usegalaxy-eu/ena-upload-cli>`_ Command line tool (CLI) allowing easy submission of data and respective metadata to the European Nucleotide Archive (ENA) using tabular files or an excel spreadsheet.
 The tool allows programatic submission of all ENA objects (study, sample, run and experiment) without the need of logging in to the